Hero background

 Feature: Sales Trends

-When they view the sales trend for "Electronics"
+When the user views the trend for "Electronics"

-Then they should see the sales trend plot for "Electronics"
+Then the sales trend plot for "Electronics" is shown

 })

-then("they should see the sales trend plot for {string}", function(product, context) {
+when("the user views the trend for {string}", function(category, context) {

 })